thejano/laravel-filterable/README.md

 ## Requirement

 The package requires:
-- PHP 8.1 or higher
-- Laravel 10.x or higher
+- Laravel 11.x or higher

 ## Installation